Plays

 Charlie: Don’t be a dope, rouse, rouse and SPEAK OUT!

-Jake: Remembering quietly, so much more important: it’s all we have, you don’t have to shout.
-Ever seen how pathetic we get when we can’t remember, or when we’re afraid to remember, stopping to recognize.
-I remember almost everything, helping those who…
+Jake: Remembering quietly, is so much more important….
+It’s all we have, don’t shout, ever seen how pathetic we get when we can’t remember, stopping to recognize.
+I remember almost everything, all of the unfinished business, helping those who can’t.

 Charlie: You can’t forget?
 That’s a problem, worse than not remembering.